hlotvonen/glyph-drawing-club-blog/src/posts/2015-05-01-amiga-ascii-art.md

 <div class="note-from-the-future">
   <h4>Note from 2023:</h4>
   <p>
-    Nowdays I would recommend using <a href="https://blocktronics.github.io/moebius/">Moebius</a> instead of PabloDraw.
+    Nowadays I would recommend using <a href="https://blocktronics.github.io/moebius/">Moebius</a> instead of PabloDraw.
   </p>
 </div>